 Symptoms of Low Thyroid

-- Carta MG, Loviselli A, Hardoy MC et al. The link between thyroid automimmunuty (antithyroid peroxidase autoantibodies) with anxiety and mood disorders in the community: a field of interest for public health in the future.
+Carta MG, Loviselli A, Hardoy MC et al. The link between thyroid autoimmunity (antithyroid peroxidase autoantibodies) with anxiety and mood disorders in the community: a field of interest for public health in the future.
 BMC Psychiatry.
 2004 Aug 18;4:25.

-- Mahad DJ, Staugaitis S, Ruggieri P, Parisi J et al. Steriod-responsive encephalopathy associated with autoimmune thyroiditis and primary CNS demyelination.
+Mahad DJ, Staugaitis S, Ruggieri P, Parisi J et al. Steroid-responsive encephalopathy associated with autoimmune thyroiditis and primary CNS demyelination.
 J Neurol Sci 2005 Jan 15; 228 (1): 3-5.
 Epub 2004 Nov 2.

 T3 is the more biologically active hormone.
 T4 must be converted to T3 before it is biologically active.
 This conversion from T-4 to T-3 is not always quite so straight forward.
-That is, one of the body’s mechanism for controlling the metabolic rate of individual organs relative to others involves the conversion of T-4 to ‘reverse T-3′ (r-T-3) which is biolobically inactive.
+That is, one of the body’s mechanisms for controlling the metabolic rate of individual organs relative to others involves the conversion of T-4 to ‘reverse T-3′ (r-T-3) which is biologically inactive.

 NOTE: the principal physical finding most suggestive of hypothyroidism is low body temperature.